-February 2, 2019 Admission decisions will sent out by this date.
+February 12, 2021 Admission decisions will be sent out by this date.

 Rolling Decisions (All grades)

-Beginning February 18th Please contact the Admission Office for availability.
+Beginning February 12 Please contact the Enrollment Management Office for availability.

 All applicants are required to submit school transcripts to the Admission Office.

-Lower School – Applicants for Grades 3rd-5th Official report cards for the past three years.
-Applicants for Grades 1st -2nd Official report cards for the past year or two years.
+Lower School – Applicants for third through fifth grade must supply official report cards for the past three years.
+Applicants for first and second grade must supply official report cards for the past year or two years.

 Middle School – A copy of official previous (two years) and current (first trimester or first semester) school transcripts, including prior year’s standardized testing results (if applicable) and attendance information.

-Upper School – A copy of official school transcripts from grades 8-12, including prior year’s standardized testing (if applicable) and attendance information.
+Upper School – A copy of official school transcripts from eighth through twelfth grade should be submitted, including the prior year’s standardized testing (if applicable).

 International Students – All international students must submit two copies of their transcripts: one copy in the native language, and one copy translated into English.
-NOTE: If you need assistance finding a company to translate transcripts, please contact the Admission Office.
+NOTE: If you need assistance finding a company to translate transcripts, please contact the Enrollment Management Office.